Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 Its shock-absorbing properties make it an ideal material to protect delicate electronics during shipping.

-The mycelium structure molds around the shape of the device, offering a snug and secure fit that minimizes the risk of damage.
+The mycelium matrix provide skin tight cavity, offering a snug and secure fit that minimizes the risk of damage.

-Its natural insulation properties helps to maintain optimal temperature and humidity levels, extending the shelf life of perishable goods.
+Its natural insulation properties help to maintain optimal temperature and humidity levels, extending the shelf life of perishable goods.

 Fungal packaging material can be used to create biodegradable plant pots and seed starters.